 |Excise Duty : || || || || |

-8. Based on our audit procedures and as per the information and explanations given bythe management we are of the opinion that the company has not defaulted in repayment ofdues to any bank or government.
-Company has no debenture holder or any financialinstitutional borrowing during the year.
+VIII.
+Based on our audit procedures and as per the information and explanations givenby the management we are of the opinion that the company has not defaulted in repaymentof dues to any bank or government.
+Company has no debenture holder or financialinstitutional borrowing during the year.

-12. The Company is not a Nidhi Company accordingly paragraph 3 (xii) of the Order isnot applicable.
+XII.
+The Company is not a Nidhi Company and accordingly paragraph 3 (XII) of the Orderis not applicable.

-13. All the transactions with the related parties are in compliance with section 177and 188 of Companies Act 2013 and the details of related parties transactions have beendisclosed in the Financial Statements as required by the applicable accounting standard.
+XIII.
+All the transactions with the related parties are in compliance with section 177and 188 of Companies Act 2013 and the details of related parties transactions have beendisclosed in the IND AS Financial Statements as required by the applicable IndianAccounting Standards.

-15. The Company has not entered into any non-cash transactions with directors.
+XV.
+The Company has not entered into any non-cash transaction with directors.